Amazon Seller Central: A Comprehensive Tutorial

 Advertising

-Amazon offers various advertising options such as Sponsored Products, Sponsored Brands, and Display Ads.
+Amazon offers various advertising options such as Sponsored Products, Sponsored Brands, & Display Ads.
 Leveraging these can significantly boost your product visibility and sales.
-Consider starting with Sponsored Products, which can appear right in the search results.
+Consider starting with Sponsored Products, which may appear right in the search results.

 Adding and Optimizing Product Listings